Study Culinary Arts in Spain: Become an International Chef

 Le Cordon Bleu Madrid is where to study if you are committed to the classical French culinary tradition.
 The original Le Cordon Bleu, in Paris sets the gold standard for a comprehensive culinary arts education.
 The curriculum used in Madrid, and at the rest of the educator's worldwide campuses, holds true to the time-honored tradition established by the French school.

 Le Cordon Bleu has becoming known for incorporating a liberal dose of local flavor into each school's syllabus.
 That means you'll be up to your toque in Spanish cooking exposure at the Madrid LCB.
-The world-famous Parisian program trains chef professionals through standardized classroom and kitchen laboratories, and then illuminates local gastronomic food stylisttrends, for a specialized regional experience.
+The world-famous Parisian program trains chef professionals through standardized classroom and kitchen laboratories, and then illuminates local gastronomic trends, for a specialized regional experience.
 Courses are taught at Universidad Francisco de Victoria and include: Le Cordon Bleu Grande Diplome and Bachelor's in International Hotel and Restaurant Management.

 Escuela Universitaria de Hosteleria y Turismo de Sant Pol in Barcelona emphasizes hospitality management, within their program offerings, but also provides solid fundamental education in food service management.
 Key areas of study are Hospitality and Catering.